Early Life

 Philanthropy

-Salata is actively involved in philanthropy.
-In 2021, he donated $5 million to Cathedral Preparatory School for the construction of the Salata Technology and Innovation Center.
+Jean Salata is also involved in philanthropy, with significant donations to educational institutions.
+In 2021, he donated $5 million to Cathedral Preparatory School for the Salata Technology and Innovation Center.
 In 2022, he and his wife, Melanie, donated $200 million to Harvard University to establish the Salata Institute for Climate and Sustainability.